nexusstar/SoftUni/Cplusplus/week_two/extra/Poiters/README.md

   - Modifier on member function
     int GetName() const;
 *I state that this function does not change any of the member variable of this Class*

+## Const with Pointers

+* Pointer can be `const`
+    int* const cpX
+  -then you can not change it to point to something else

+* OR pointer can point to something that is `const` const int* cpX
+  - then the pointer can't be used to change what it points to